vbobrov/pxAPI/README.md

 # We now need to initialize API again with the password this time
 api=pxAPI('pxgridnode.example.com','pwdclient1','','','root.cer',password)

-# To request this account to be approve, we need to execute accountActivate API call.
+# To request this account to be approved, we need to execute accountActivate API call.
 # Note that once this account is requested to be activated, you can no longer call accountCreate API above with the same client name
 # Once the account is in Pending state, it has to be approved in ISE under Administration > pxGrid Services > Client Management
 accountStatus=api.accountActivate()